 Technology

-A plain-language introduction to the optical ideas behind Peregrine Photon: STED for resolution, few-mode photonic lanterns for spatial-mode control, and beam shaping for practical microscope integration.
+A technical overview of the optics behind Peregrine Photon: STED for resolution, few-mode photonic lanterns for spatial-mode control, and beam shaping for inverted microscope integration.

 Confocal